Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 Conventional cotton is a natural fibre.
 But its farming and processing practices make a significant difference to what you end up with — and what you leave behind.

 When you invest in organic, you are not just buying a product.
-You are supporting a way of making things that takes the full picture seriously.
+You are supporting a way of making things that takes the full picture seriously — from the field to your bedroom.